Article · May 8, 2026

 The CTA swap nobody mentions

-Before publication, you distributed the extension as a ZIP file via an internal page on your own site.
-Users downloaded it and side-loaded into Chrome (Developer mode → Load unpacked).
-The CTA on your install page was “Download ZIP.”
+Before publication, you distributed the extension as a ZIP file via an internal page on your site.
+Users downloaded it and side-loaded into Chrome via Developer mode.
+The CTA was “Download ZIP.”

-Version-drift discipline (pre-commit + CI)
+Version-drift discipline

 Two-layer guard:

---no-verifyd): the same check, on every PR that touchesextension/.
+--no-verify’d): the same check on every PR that touchesextension/.

 Real-user dogfood as the final gate

-What to plan for if you are shipping in 2026
+What to plan for

 Frequently asked questions